Kingmaker Workflow Management

 htcondor_remote_job = True

-htcondor_universe = docker
+htcondor_universe = container

 transfer_logs = True